 Truth in Recruitment is a non-profit, student advocacy group based in Santa Barbara, California.
 We work with students, families, and schools to ensure students understand the consequences of a military career and their alternative options for academic and professional success, to inform parents of their privacy rights, and to create school policies limiting recruiter presence on campuses.

-We began when Santa Barbara High School students spoke out against the prevalence of recruiters as guest speakers in classes and their casual presence on campus.
+We began in 2011 when Santa Barbara High School students spoke out against the prevalence of recruiters as guest speakers in classes and their casual presence on campus.
 In 2014, as a culmination of our two-year campaign, the Santa Barbara School Board passed a district policy regulating recruiter access to students.
 The policy includes these guidelines:

 On December 14, 2016, along with the Santa Barbara High School Gender and Sexuality Alliance, Associated Student Body and members of Veterans for Peace Santa Barbara, we set up a display of the True Costs of War, tombstones representing the more than 400 18 and 19 year olds killed in action in the Iraq and Afghanistan wars.